sharkweekthings/plastek_3/README.md

 ## Tips

 1) If you have any questions, you are welcome to join us on the [Discord](https://discord.gg/Tt8sGvQRH4)!
 Someone will try to answer your question as soon as they can.
+2) If you die without setting your spawn, you might respawn at the real spawn in the sky, so don't toss the Umbrella.
+3) Notably the biggest temporary TPS hits for structures that I've seen are the Tinker's Workshop and Citadel.
+While fun to explore, and loot -- be respectful of exploring these if you're on a server with a lot of people.
+Wait til the population is offline, or give people a heads up.
+Server Admins can chose to disable these by creating a Datapack.
+Feel free to ask me for help if you need!
-2) A Seed that starts you off in a Forest biome; hopefully in the Sky Village!
+4) A Seed that starts you off in a Forest biome; hopefully in the Sky Village!
 886715890208359411 (food for Build 0.009+)
-3) Read the in game "Read Me"!
+5) Read the in game "Read Me"!
 It should be the first thing you do when you get in game.
-4) Don't forget to distribute your initial Stat and Passive Talent points through the Mine and Slash Hub.
+6) Don't forget to distribute your initial Stat and Passive Talent points through the Mine and Slash Hub.

 ##
 ## Current ToDo List

  - Fix any bugs that get reported
+ - Add some quests for Alex's Caves
+ - Add additional Runewords (Current Total: 9)
- - Work on additional 2 and 4 piece armor sets
+ - Work on additional 2 and 4 piece armor sets (Current Total: 71)
- - Add additional Runewords
- - Tailor some additional uniques using some of the unused models in the pack
+ - Tailor some additional uniques using some of the unused models in the pack (Current Total: 401)

 ##
 ## Known Issues

  - Sometimes you will start under the Sky Village instead of in it.
 That's okay, the village isn't necessary to progression.
-If you die without setting your spawn, you might respawn at the real spawn.

  - Battle Towers spawn too close to some villages (reported to ba_bt devs // waiting on fix)